hanguyen86/feature/README.md

 # Feature Detection/Descriptor with OpenCV
-This project aims to facilitate the use of feature detector/descriptor in OpenCV from Python code.
+This project aims to facilitate the use of feature detector/descriptor in OpenCV (latest version) from Python code.
 You can try and visualize different combinations of detector vs. descriptor.

 <img src="./src/resources/demo.jpg" width="400" align="middle">